 Good To Know

 The FDIC insurance limit of $250,000 is applied per bank, per person — not for each account.
-So, if you have a savings account, CD and MMA at the same bank that have a combined $300,000 in them, you’re not insured on $50,000 of that money.
+So, if you have a savings account, CD and MMA at the same bank and they have a combined $300,000 in them, you’re not insured on $50,000 of that money.

 4. Treasury Bonds

-Treasury bonds, also known as T-bonds, are guaranteed by the full faith and credit of the U.S. government depending on how long they take to mature.
+Treasury bonds, also known as T-bonds, are guaranteed by the full faith and credit of the U.S. government.
 On your end, treasuries will act just like a CD in many ways.
 Here’s how it works:

 - You invest with a set interest rate and a date of maturity anywhere from one month to 30 years from when you buy the bond.